Test my water

 Processing time: 24 hours

 Description: Do you have a reverse osmosis (RO) system and want to do know if it’s working correctly?
-This test does not give you results on the specific levels of contaminants like arsenic and fluoride, but it will tell you how efficient your RO system is working, which is just as good.
+This test does not give you results on the specific levels of contaminants like arsenic and fluoride, but it will tell you how efficiently your RO system is working.

 OTHER TESTING (E.G. BIOLOGICAL, NITRATES ETC.)